-Effective July 1, 1999 we amended the terms of our bank loan agreement so that we can borrow up to \$1,000,000 against our qualifying accounts receivable.
+Effective July 1, 1999 we amended the terms of our loan agreement with the bank noted above so that we can borrow up to \$1,000,000 against our qualifying accounts receivable.
 Borrowings under this amended agreement, which has a term of one year, will bear interest at the bank's prime rate per annum.
-In connection with their amendment, we are issuing to our bank warrants to acquire up to 4,000 shares (assuming an initial public offering price of \$7.50 per share) of our common stock at the initial public offering price.

 If our capital is insufficient to fund our activities in either the short or long term, we may need to raise additional funds.
 If we raise additional funds through the issuance of equity securities, our existing stockholders' percentage ownership will be diluted.
 These equity securities may also have rights superior to our common stock.
 Additional debt or equity financing may not be available when needed or on satisfactory terms.
-If adequate funds are not available on acceptable terms, we may be unable to expand our services, respond to competition, pursue acquisition opportunities or continue our operations.
+If adequate funds are not available on acceptable terms, we may be unable to expand our services, respond to competition or continue our operations.